Stardust preliminary inquest hearing a ‘momentous step’ in path to justice

 They were Teresa McDonnell, Jacqueline Croker, Margaret Kiernan, Susan Morgan, Mary Kenny, Caroline McHugh, Martina Keegan, Mary Keegan, Thelma Frazer, Julie McDonnell, Sandra Lawless, Donna Mahon, Robert Hillock, Michael Farrell, David Morton, James Millar, Michael Griffiths, Francis Lawlor, Maureen Lawlor, George O’Conner, John Colgan, James Buckley, Richard Bennett, Eamon Loughman, Gerard McGrath, Eugene Hogan, Paul Wade, Helena Mangan, Paula Lewis, Brian Hobbs, George McDermott, Marcella McDermott, William McDermott, Paula Byrne, Murtagh Kavanagh, Margaret Thornton, Kathleen Muldoon, Michael Barrett, Robert Kelly, John Stout, Michael Ffrench, David Flood, Caroline Carey, Mary Kennedy, Carol Bissett, Josephine Glenn, Brendan O’Meara, Liam Dunne.
 All in court then stood for a minute’s silence in their memory.

-She reiterated an appeal an appeal for any eye-witnesses on the night who yet to come forward, to do so.
+She reiterated an appeal for any eye-witnesses on the night who had yet to come forward, to do so.

 “If you believe you have evidence that can assist these inquests please do not keep it to yourself,” she said.